exporl/mesd-toolbox/README.md

  3. Computation of the transit time T(p(tau),tau,N_tau) per sampled tau and corresponding optimal number of states N_tau.
  4. The EST is equal to the minimal transit time over all evaluated transit times.

-These steps are implemented in the *main*-function [EST.m](est/EST.m).
+These steps are implemented in the *main*-function [EST.m](est-toolbox/EST.m).
 Given the evaluated (tau_i,p_i)-performance points `(tau,p)`, the EST can be computed with:

      est = EST(tau,p);
  The default hyperparameter values are P_0 = 0.9 (confidence level), c = 0.65 (lower bound confidence interval), N_min = 5 (minimal number of states) and K = 1000 (number of samples evaluated on the performance curve).
 These hyperparameters can be adapted via extra arguments in the `EST`-function.

 **Designing an optimal Markov chain model for a neuro-steered hearing prosthesis**

 In Section *II.D*, a methodology is proposed to design an optimal Markov chain model for an adaptive gain control system in a neuro-steered hearing prosthesis.
-For a fixed accuracy p and hyperparameters P_0, c and N_{\text{min}}, the optimal number of states can be found with:
+For a fixed accuracy p and hyperparameters P_0, c and N_min, the optimal number of states can be found with:

      Nopt = optimizeMarkovChain(p,Nmin,P0,c);